kiwidamien/StackedTurtles/content/prevent_large_commits.md

 ## Introducing git hooks

 In programming, a **hook** is a program or function we can use to extend or change the behavior of other program without touching that programs code.
 The more modern name is a plugin.
+Git is written to support hooks at several places, such as during chekouts, merges, pushes and commits.
+In fact, there are four separate hooks that are run when you commit.

-When you run `git commit -m "commit message"` here are the steps git takes
+Specifically, when you run `git commit -m "commit message"` here are the steps git takes

 1. See if `.git/hooks/pre-commit` exists.
 If it does, run it.
 If it returns with an error (i.e. a non-zero value), stop the commit.
 2. Create a default message.
 3. See if `.git/hooks/prepare-commit-msg` exists.
 If it does, run it.
 If it returns with an error (i.e. a non-zero value), stop the commit.
-4. Do the commit (including launching an editor if there is no `-m` flag)
+This is used to overwrite the default commit message when an editor opens (which you see if you don't include the `-m` option to `git commit`).
+4. If there is no commit message supplied with `-m`, launch an editor with the default message.
-5. See if `.git/hooks/post-commit` exists.
-If it does, run it
+5. See if `.git/hooks/commit-msg` exists.
+If it does, run it (passing the commit message).
+If it returns with an error, stop the commit.
+This can be used to enforce formatting on the commit message.
+6. Do the commit.
+7. See if `.git/hooks/post-commit` exists.
+If it does, run it.

 **Note:** When git checks `.git/hooks/*`, it checks at the top level of your repo, even if you are in another folder when you run your `git` commands.

-If you never create the `pre-commit`, `prepare-commit-msg` or `post-commit` files, git will operate normally.
-However, by adding these files, you can change the behavior of git without ever looking at its course code!
+If you never create the `pre-commit`, `prepare-commit-msg`, `commit-msg` or `post-commit` files, git will operate normally.
+However, by adding these files, you can change the behavior of git without ever looking at its source code!
 We want to stop a commit from happening if a file is too large, so we will write a `pre-commit` hook.

 ### Setup